dbt-labs/docs.getdbt.com/website/docs/reference/dbt-jinja-functions/adapter.md

 <TabItem value="advanced">

-I want to define a macro, `concat`, with a specific implementation on Redshift that handles null values.
+Let's say I want to define a macro, `concat`, with a specific implementation on Redshift that handles null values.
 In all other cases—including the default implementation— I want to fall back on [`dbt_utils.concat`](https://github.com/fishtown-analytics/dbt-utils/blob/master/macros/cross_db_utils/concat.sql).
+In this case, I can use the `packages` argument to define the search area and order:

 <File name='macros/concat.sql'>